UD Las Palmas: 1949–1963

 Las Palmas would stay in the First Division for the first time during the 1954–55 season after placing 12th on the table.
 During the season, Las Palmas won their first game against Barcelona on 9 February 1955 with a final score of 2–1 at the Insular Stadium.
 The club ensured survival with 27 points on 10 April 1955, defeating Celta 3–1 at home and overcoming Espanyol who sat below with 26 points on the table.
 The 1955–56 season saw Las Palmas reaching a peak of 3rd place in the first half of the season before succumbing towards a relegation battle in the second half of the season.
 According to Marcial Sánchez, a player who signed from Real Murcia in the 1954–55 season, the club briefly shared a spot in the top three of the league table with Barcelona at one point.
 However, due to the losses of key players, including captain Juan Beltrán and Marcial himself, the club's form deteriorated as the season progressed.
 Beltrán suffered a two-year knee injury, eventually recovering, but Marcial recalled that the player was never the same again and the injury led him to retirement.
 Beltrán, in particular, was a highly respected captain and nicknamed by the fans as "El del pañuelo en la frente" (The one with the handkerchief on his forehead).
-He was the first player selected from Las Palmas Atlético's side and also the first from the club to represent the Spanish national football team.
+He was the first player selected from Las Palmas Atlético's side and also the first from the club to represent the Spain national football team.
 On 16 January 1957, Beltrán was appointed as the first designated youth coach of Las Palmas during his recovery from injury.
 During the 1956–57 season, Las Palmas claimed their 100th point in their First Division history on 28 October 1956 after a 2–2 draw with Valencia.
 Two Canarian-born players, Alfonso Silva and Rafael Mújica, both of whom were considered to be the best players from the Canary Islands, made their return to Las Palmas to play for Los Amarillos.
 Mújica made his league debut on 9 September 1956 in a 2–0 victory against Real Jaén at home while Silva made his debut midway through the season on 13 January 1957 when the club won 2–0 against Deportivo La Coruña at Estadio Riazor.